7 August 2025

 22 March 2023

-The data, Grimmer continued, point to two important and undeniable facts.
+In an opinion piece The Unsettling Truth About Trump’s First Great Victory (PDF for those without paywall access), penned by academic and journalist Thomas B. Edsall in The New York Times, explores the ramifications of the data-based research on voting blocs in US elections carried out by Grimmer, Marble & Tanigawa-Lau.
+Edsall writes that "The data, Grimmer continued, point to two important and undeniable facts.
 First, analyses focused on vote choice alone cannot tell us where candidates receive support.
 We must know the size of groups and who turns out to vote.
-And we cannot confuse candidates’ rhetoric with the voters who support them, because voters might support the candidate despite the rhetoric, not because of it.
+And we cannot confuse candidates’ rhetoric with the voters who support them, because voters might support the candidate despite the rhetoric, not because of it."From their research pre-print Measuring the contribution of voting blocs to election outcomes, they calculate this crucial size of voting blocs using the ks R package.
+(EDIT: this research is published in The Journal of Politics in July 2025).

 26 July 2022

-Worobey et al. amassed the variety of evidence from the City of Wuhan, China, where the first human infections were reported.
+"Worobey et al. amassed the variety of evidence from the City of Wuhan, China, where the first human infections were reported.
 These reports confirm that most of the earliest human cases centered around the Huanan Seafood Wholesale Market.
-Within the market, the data statistically located the earliest human cases to one section where vendors of live wild animals congregated and where virus-positive environmental samples concentrated
+Within the market, the data statistically located the earliest human cases to one section where vendors of live wild animals congregated and where virus-positive environmental samples concentrated."

-The authors used my ks R package to produce the heat maps in this article, such as their Figure 2 reproduced on the left.
+The authors produced maps of the infection spatial distribution, such as their Figure 2(B) reproduced here.
 The acknowledgment to the ks package is made explicit in the Supplementary material.

 19 March 2020

-it was a great joy for me to review this book.
+"it was a great joy for me to review this book.
 It was written beautifully.
 The authors offered many valuable insights on multivariate kernel smoothing, which I found helpful.
-I am looking forward to having a copy on my bookshelf and I have no doubt that it will be my research reference book in the future.
+I am looking forward to having a copy on my bookshelf and I have no doubt that it will be my research reference book in the future."

 Read her complete review.